lcmeyer37/openstock/README.md

 - [x] Real-time stocks data
 - [x] Possibility to analyze multiple charts at the same time
 - [x] Use of Annotations and Indicators for Technical Analysis
+- [x] Use of Robots to test automatic Algorithmic Trading
-- [x] To create your own Indicators to use with the software, making use of Bearcode Scripts (JavaScript files)
+- [x] To create your own Indicators to use with the software (Bearcode Scripts)
+- [x] To create your own Trader Bots algorithms to use with the software (Bearcode Scripts)
 - [x] Save/Load Charts and Offline Transactions
 - [x] Export .csv files for spreadsheets tracking
 - [x] OHLC and Separate Indicator charts
 - [x] Offline Trading
-- [x] Trader Bot to test strategies
 - [ ] Real-time cryptocurrency and other assets data

 This project has a similar counterpart made in C# .NET.
 Connected to the HitBTC Exchange, this other project presents Tickers, Orderbooks, Buy and Sell panels, simulation panels for Offline training trading and also a section to work with multiple trader bots configuring specific TA events and rules.
 The idea is also to use this project as reference to add new features.
 And this project also invites anyone interested to contribute with it.